gsscoder/CSharpx/README.md

 File:Maybe.cs Internal
 ```
 - **Paket** will alter your `csproj` file adding a `Compile` item, so you need to set `EnableDefaultCompileItems` property to `false`.
 At this point, every other source file must be handled in the same way.
 For more detailed informations please read [Paket Documentation](https://fsprojects.github.io/Paket/github-dependencies.html).

+Conditional compilation constants of previous version are semplified to one. `CSX_TYPES_INTERNAL` if set allows you to set visibility to internal.

 Source code uses **C#** language version 8.0 features.